acumos/design-studio/docs/design-studio-user-guide/split-join.rst

 enabled.
 On click of any of the cloud platforms, you will be redirected to the **Manage my Model- Deploy to Cloud** page.
 At this point, this model should be usable with the Data Broker when deployed.

+The Splitter and Collator are not deployable models.